 Develop design guidelines for the Gheringhap Structure Plan Area.

 Apply the Development Plan Overlay in conjunction with rezoning land to the low density residential zone.
 The content of the overlay schedule is to address the characteristics, opportunities and constraints of the land proposed to be rezoned.
 A staging plan should be included as a requirement in the schedule to the overlay.

+Prepare precinct structure plans in conjunction with rezoning land to facilitate urban development in the south east and south west precincts identified on the Bannockburn Growth Plan.

+Prepare a development plan in conjunction with rezoning land to facilitate urban development in the north west development plan area identified on the Bannockburn Growth Plan.

+Investigate a second east-west arterial road for Bannockburn with the dual purpose of servicing the growth area and re-routing through-freight vehicles out of the town centre.

+Investigate additional crossing points over Bruce’s Creek to facilitate east-west movement across Bannockburn.

+Investigate modifications to Bannockburn High Street through the town centre to create a streetscape that is responsive to pedestrian and cycling needs and which discourages through-freight vehicle movements.

 Page 1 of 1